Police: Robbery suspects run, and one -- Tyre King, 13 -- pulls out apparent gun

 King, an eighth-grader, had a BB gun that “looks practically identical” to the type of handgun that Columbus police carry, Chief Kim Jacobs said Thursday.

 “This is the last thing that a police officer wants to do in their career.
 Unfortunately … it becomes necessary at times to defend themselves,” Jacobs told reporters.

-The officer who shot King, Bryan Mason, a nine-year veteran of the force, will be placed on leave for at least a week during an investigation, Jacobs said.
+The man who shot King, Officer Bryan Mason, a nine-year veteran of the force, will be placed on leave for at least a week during an investigation, Jacobs said.

-Attorneys who represent the teen’s family released a statement saying that what police described is “out of (King’s) normal character.”
+Attorneys who represent the teen’s family released a statement saying what police described is “out of his normal character.”

 Lawyer Sean Walton said there are witnesses who do not corroborate what authorities say happened.